 Transportation Travel Tips & Hacks

 1. Flight booking hacks.
 One of the biggest initial costs when travelling is your flight ticket.
-So in order to travel cheap, use flight comparisons sites such as Skyscanner or Kiwi.
+So in order to travel cheap, use flight comparisons sites such as Kiwi.
 You may find booking directly through the airline is cheaper but always use a price comparison engine to check before you book.

 Pro Tip: Make sure to clear your cookies and browsing history to avoid price increases.
 By searching for flights you are signalling to the world that you are looking to buy, so prices will then increase daily in order to get you to panic buy.
 Delete cookies or browse in incognito mode to avoid this.